Chwiggy/thesis_bachelor/src/thesis.typ

 = Final Remarks
   == Conclusion
+    - Well this turned out to be a bit boring ...
   == Outlook
     - implementing a analysis accounting for delay and cancellation data would help to get a better picture of lived realities
     - implementing an analysis for scenarios based on more specific scenarios of day to day life